 The environmental management category is informed by the environmental management performance of the licensee.

-The EPA will take into account
+The EPA takes into account

 - a licensee's environmental performance based on their compliance history and regulatory actions the EPA has taken to respond to any incidents and non-compliances